 - Prepare to open your mind.
 You will be travelling to a lot of new destinations, each with different cultures and different beliefs.
 Open your eyes and mind to a whole new world of travel and discover how small you are in this big planet.
 You will learn a lot if you’re more open-minded.

-- Prepare to do some cost cutting in your daily lifestyle so you can save up more for your dream trip.
-That would mean less dining out and partying with friends, cutting back on Starbucks coffee, less shopping, less desserts and midnight snacking.
+- Prepare to do some cost-cutting in your daily lifestyle so you can save up more for your dream trip.
+That would mean less dining out and partying with friends, cutting back on Starbucks coffee, less shopping, fewer desserts, and midnight snacking.
 You’re hitting 2 birds with one stone here, saving up and cutting back on calories too!

 Planning your first solo trip

 - Plan your travel dates and check the weather.
 Planning to hike Patagonia in Chile or planning to ride the hot air balloon in Bagan, Myanmar?
 Check when is the best time for your activity.
 There is no worst news ever than finding out that the hot air ballooning season is only between October and April in Myanmar and yet you arrived in May.
 Checking the weather also plays a big factor in planning what to pack for your trip.

 - Plan your budget.
 Set a target amount and work within this amount.
 If you don’t have this much amount on hand yet, then make it your goal to save up for this trip.
 Be realistic on how much you can afford.
 Pay for flights and transfers and accommodation in advance so you won’t be carrying that much cash with you all the time.

 - Shop and choose carefully your travel insurance company.
 Travel insurance is important for all kinds of travelers.
 When something goes wrong, like delayed flights or lost baggages, or an accident while hiking, you have peace of mind.
 I highly recommend World Nomads Travel Insurance because of its comprehensive packages and its simplified tool.